Harvey Weinstein may face new charges as more accusers come forward, New York prosecutors say

 Assistant District Attorney Nicole Blumberg said during a court hearing that additional people have come forward with assault claims and prosecutors are currently assessing which fall under the statute of limitations.

-She said some potential survivors that were not ready to step forward during Weinstein’s first trial may now be willing to testify.
+She said some potential survivors that were not ready to step forward during Weinstein’s first New York trial may now be willing to testify.

 When asked by Judge Curtis Farber whether there was a possibility of prosecutors filing a new indictment, Blumberg replied: “Yes, your honor.”